brstu/TMAU-2024/trunk/as000220021/task_02/doc/readme.md

 ## Task:

-In C++, implement a program that simulates the PID controller discussed above.
+In C++, implement a program that simulates the PID controll1er discussed above.
 Use the mathematical model obtained in the previous work as the control object.
 To use OOP, the program must have at least 3 classes (+inheritance).

  Add information about the developed program (class diagram, etc.) to the report using Doxygen (in .md format).